sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (12s)

-> "Skills are capability bundles.
+> "Think of Skills like **plugins for Claude** — but ones that run in a secure container with actual code execution.
 >
-> Anthropic provides platform skills — document generation, PDF handling.
-You create custom skills for your needs.
+> Anthropic provides platform skills: document generation, PDF handling.
+You create custom skills for *your* needs.
 >
-> Today's demo: using custom skills to package **org knowledge**.
-But remember — that's one use case.
-Skills can package any capability."
+> Today I'm showing org knowledge — but Skills can package *any* capability.
+That's the mental model."

 ---